JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 uv run animate_sequential_compare_price_evolution_flex_custom.py MC.PA RMS.PA 2010-01-01 10 short
 ```

-> Creating a "full circle" or cyclical narrative can be incredibly impactful.
+> Creating a "full circle" or cyclical narrative can be incredibly impactful for youtube shorts

 The trick is to reference the beginning in the end, but with the added context or impact of what was just revealed in the middle.